Attractions around the village

 Malkat AKKO cruises invites you to enjoy the cruises around the walls of the ancient city of Acre, and the sights of the walls that resisted Napoleon.
 From the boat, you will enjoy a spectacular view of the city of Acre, the Haifa Bay and the entire northern shore to Rosh Hanikra .

 Also different events can be organized on board.

-At the northernmost part of the Merditerranian shore in Israel there's a nature reserve that is distinguished by the hollow pillar that reaches into the Mediterranian sea, and it's indented beach.
+At the northernmost part of the Mediterranean shore in Israel there's a nature reserve that is distinguished by the hollow pillar that reaches into the Mediterranean sea, and it's indented beach.
 The pillar of caverns is the westernmost end of the crest of the ladder, a mountain that crosses the Western Galil from the North rising up to 300 meters.
 To the south of the pillar three islands are located: the Blue Island, Shachaf Island and Nachlieli Island.

 Museum Lochamei Hagetaot

 The Museum of Lochamei Hagetaot was the first Holocaust museum worldwide and is the only one founded by Holocaust survivors.
 The museum tells the story of the Holocaust during World War II, but centers on the heroism, the spiritual victory of man, and on the miraculous ability of Holocaust survivors and ghetto fighters to build a new life in the country they dreamt of, in the state of Israel.